markjwbecker/SteadyStateBVAR/README.md

 probability intervals in Table I are specified in terms of annualized quarterly growth rates $400 [\ln (z_t) - \ln (z_{t-1})]$.

 The ‘ppi()’ function is useful here.
-Simply input the desired 95% prior probability interval (normal distribution) on the annualized scale with ‘annualized_growthrate=TRUE’ and we get the corresponding prior mean and variance in terms of the original scale (quarter-on-quarter growth).
+Simply input the desired (95%) prior probability interval (normal distribution) on the annualized scale with ‘annualized_growthrate=TRUE’ and we get the corresponding prior mean and variance in terms of the original scale (quarter-on-quarter growth).
 Of course we could also just annualize our data before, and set ‘annualized_growthrate=’FALSE’.
 So now we do this for all steady-state coefficients.
 Again, see Table I in Villani (2009) for the 95% prior probability intervals.
+The default argument for ‘ppi’ is ‘interval=0.95’, but if we wanted for example 68% prior probability intervals we could just set ‘interval=0.68’.

 ``` r
 #psi_1 = Psi col 1